Information for parents in the event of Covid-19 at school

-We would like thank families for their understanding and continuing support as we all work through these changes.
+We would like thank families for their understanding and continuing support.
 Throughout the planning process the safety of children and adults has been our overriding concern.
-For further information please see the operating procedures document here.

-All our planning has been done in conjunction with the other primary schools in our trust and we have followed the Wellsway Multi Academy's Trust’s risk assessment process in doing so.
-Our risk assessment has been reviewed and approved by the trust board and is available on the WMAT website.
+All our planning has been done in conjunction with the other primary schools in our partnership and we have followed the Futura Learning Partnership's risk assessment process in doing so.
+Our risk assessment has been reviewed and approved by the partnership board.

 Online provision for Saltford School children learning at home

-During periods of self-isolation – whether waiting for test results or monitoring symptoms – or national lockdown, it is important that children have support to continue their education while they are at home, as long as they are well enough to do so.
+During periods of self-isolation or national lockdown, it is important that children have support to continue their education while they are at home, as long as they are well enough to do so.